mlhartme/stool/client/documentation.md

 The name must contain only lower case ascii characters or digit.
 Otherwise it's rejected because it would cause problems with urls or docker tags that contain the name.

+Specify `-optional` if you don't want the command to report an error if the stage already exists.

 The new stage is configured with the specified *key*/*value* pairs.
 Specifying a *key*/*value* pair is equivalent to running [stool config](#stool-config) with these arguments.